joezuntz/cosmosis-doc/reference/standard_library/extract_growth.rst

      -

-"This simple module extracts the the linear growth factor D, and linear growth rate, from the matter power spectra It takes the z spacing from the input module
+This simple module extracts the the linear growth factor D, and linear growth rate, from the matter power spectra It takes the z spacing from the input module
-"